budavariam/budavariam.github.io/_posts/2020-12-01-advent-of-code.md

 It helped me strengthen my python knowledge and get to know it better.
 Helped me to practice Typescript when I first had to learn it for my work.
-Also I used it to practice golang when I started out with it.
+Also, I used it to practice golang when I started with it.

 I post all my solutions into my [advent_of_code](https://github.com/budavariam/advent_of_code) github repo.